decred/dcrdocs/docs/proof-of-stake/how-to-stake.md

 ## How to Stake/Vote

-There are two ways to stake/vote.

-Running your own always-online wallet is known as **"Solo" Voting**, and is more appropriate for advanced users.
+There are two ways to stake/vote: solo staking and staking using a VSP.
+The former method is usually more appropriate for advanced users as it requires your wallet to be up 24/7.
+Running your own always-online wallet is known as **"Solo" Voting**.

 **Voting Service Providers (VSPs)** (formerly "Stakepools") are available for those unable to keep a personal voting wallet online.
 Using a VSP is completely safe; the Decred PoS protocol allows you to delegate your vote to a VSP's always-online wallet without ever giving the VSP access to your funds.